jdspugh/jdspugh.github.io/_posts/2023-04-02-salts-and-peppers.md

 In this article we are using the SHA256 hash function for simplicity. **Do not use SHA256 password hashing** in a production environment because it is a _fast_ hashing algorithm and it will be easy to crack weaker passwords it has hashed by using dictionary or brute force attacks on salted passwords with a known pepper, as we will discuss later on.

 **Use Argon2** or a similar _slow_ hash function instead which will provide resistance against attacks even when both the database and the pepper have been compromised.
-See my article _[One-Way Cryptographic Algorithms](https://jdspugh.github.io/2023/04/06/one-way-cryptographic-algorithms.html)_ for more details about various one-way cryptographic functions.
+See my article _[One-Way Cryptographic Algorithms](https://jdspugh.github.io/2023/04/06/one-way-cryptographic-algorithms.html)_ for more details about various one-way cryptographic functions and their characteristics.

 `HashedPassword = SHA256(Password)`